 My friends and I liked to ski a treed glade that separated the designated night runs.
 Populated and thick with willow and eastern white pine, only a narrow trail penetrated the shadows.
 It was off-limits and we thought that was cool.

 Before becoming a ski patroller, I signed up for the required first aid course.
-Twenty of us sat through five months of bi-weekly trainings in lifesaving techniques.
-We studied our A, B, C’s–airway, breathing, circulation–and D and E’s.
+Twenty of us sat through five months of bi-weekly training in lifesaving techniques.
+We studied our A, B, Cs–airway, breathing, circulation–and D and Es.
 Deformity?
 Expose.
 We became skilled at recognizing injuries based on their mechanism, or cause.
 Each had a lock-step first aid protocol.
 For a skier hitting a tree, the mechanism was sudden deceleration.
 While the range of injuries was vast, the life-saving action was simple: backboard and transport.

 The class scared me.
-I remembered the night I drank too much during a foray in the forest with my friends.
+I remembered the night I drank too much during a Thursday night foray in the forest with my friends.
 I hit a tree.
 Hard.
-The impact left a lump on my temple the size of a quarter and the left side of my chest felt spongy.
+The impact gave me a lump on my temple the size of a quarter and the left side of my chest felt spongy.
 I didn’t sleep that night and my head and side pounded for days.
 I had come close to sustaining permanent injury, but a future mired in my youth was never my intention.

 Waiting to catch last chair, I recognize the friend from my morning.
 He returned to thank me.
 The boy on the snow had collapsed.
 “You were right,” the friend said.
 “I took him to the emergency room; he’s in surgery, ruptured spleen.”
 I hug him and it’s in that moment I’m grateful the recklessness of my youth left a lasting mark.